 Collaborative research to improve forest management practices

 Market conditions provide opportunities for the development of new forest products and civil society places ever changing demands on a public resource.
 Research and the application of new findings into operational practice are key aspects of continuously improving the implementation of forest management.
-Tembec is an advocate of collaborative research and has been an important catalyst and participant in forest science initiatives in Quebec, Ontario and British Columbia.
+Tembec is an advocate of collaborative research and has been an important catalyst and participant in forest science initiatives in Quebec and Ontario.
 Activity occurs at three scales – the landscape, forest stand and individual tree levels.

 Large scale forest management and land use planning issues occur at the landscape level.
 Forest inventory, wood supply modelling and other diagnostic tools used to meet land use and forest management planning requirements are refined.